cscorley/dissertation/chapters/4_results/3_combo.md

 \newcommand{\optimalFLTcorpus}{optimal corpus for FLT (additions, context, message)\xspace{}}
 \newcommand{\optimalDITcorpus}{optimal corpus for DIT (context, message)\xspace{}}

-When we consider all systems together for model construction (Tables
+When I consider all systems together for model construction (Tables
 \ref{table:combo-flt-model-sweep-wilcox} and
 \ref{table:combo-dit-model-sweep-wilcox}), the both tasks perform best when
 $K=500$ and $\eta=auto$, but differ when it comes to $\alpha$.
 FLT prefers the